bob-anderson-ok/Jocular/src/jocularmain/Help/eventlimits.help.md

 These fields can be used to limit the 'search' to events (transition pairs) having a minimum and/or a maximum duration.

-They can be left blank, in which case no 'candidate' transition pairs will be 'filtered'.
+They can be left blank, in which case no 'candidate' transition pairs will be 'filtered' due this property.

 Either one can have a positive non-zero value, in which case 'candidate' transition pairs that don't meet the 'filter' criteria will be skipped.